emer/axon/README.md

 There are several changes from the original C++ emergent implementation for how things are named now:
 * `Pool <- Unit_Group` -- A group of Neurons that share pooled inhibition.
 Can be entire layer and / or sub-pools within a layer.
-* `AlphaCyc <- Trial` -- We are now distinguishing more clearly between network-level timing units (e.g., the 100 msec alpha cycle over which learning operates within posterior cortex) and environmental or experimental timing units, e.g., the `Trial` etc. Please see the [TimeScales](https://godoc.org/github.com/emer/leabra/leabra#TimeScales) type for an attempt to standardize the different units of time along these different dimensions.
+* `AlphaCyc <- Trial` -- We are now distinguishing more clearly between network-level timing units (e.g., the 100 msec alpha cycle over which learning operates within posterior cortex) and environmental or experimental timing units, e.g., the `Trial` etc. Please see the [TimeScales](https://godoc.org/github.com/emer/axon/axon#TimeScales) type for an attempt to standardize the different units of time along these different dimensions.
 The `examples/ra25` example uses trials and epochs for controlling the "environment" (such as it is), while the algorithm-specific code refers to AlphaCyc, Quarter, and Cycle, which are the only time scales that are specifically coded within the algorithm -- everything else is up to the specific model code.

-# The Leabra Algorithm
+# The Axon Algorithm

-Leabra stands for *Local, Error-driven and Associative, Biologically Realistic Algorithm*, and it implements a balance between error-driven (backpropagation) and associative (Hebbian) learning on top of a biologically-based point-neuron activation function with inhibitory competition dynamics (either via inhibitory interneurons or an approximation thereof), which produce k-Winners-Take-All (kWTA) sparse distributed representations.
+Axon stands for *Local, Error-driven and Associative, Biologically Realistic Algorithm*, and it implements a balance between error-driven (backpropagation) and associative (Hebbian) learning on top of a biologically-based point-neuron activation function with inhibitory competition dynamics (either via inhibitory interneurons or an approximation thereof), which produce k-Winners-Take-All (kWTA) sparse distributed representations.
 Extensive documentation is available from the online textbook: [Computational Cognitive Neuroscience](https://CompCogNeuro.org) which serves as a second edition to the original book: *Computational Explorations in Cognitive Neuroscience: Understanding the Mind by Simulating the Brain*, O'Reilly and Munakata, 2000, Cambridge, MA: MIT Press.
 [Computational Explorations..](http://psych.colorado.edu/~oreilly/comp_ex_cog_neuro.html)

 The name is pronounced like "Libra" and is intended to connote the *balance* of various different factors in an attempt to approach the "golden middle" ground between biological realism and computational efficiency and the ability to simulate complex cognitive function.

-The version of Leabra implemented here corresponds to version 8.5 of [C++ emergent (cemer)](https://github.com/emer/cemer).
+The version of Axon implemented here corresponds to version 8.5 of [C++ emergent (cemer)](https://github.com/emer/cemer).

-The basic activation dynamics of Leabra are based on standard electrophysiological principles of real neurons, and in discrete spiking mode we implement exactly the AdEx (adapting exponential) model of Gerstner and colleagues [Scholarpedia article on AdEx](https://www.scholarpedia.org/article/Adaptive_exponential_integrate-and-fire_model).
-The basic `leabra` package implements the rate code mode (which runs faster and allows for smaller networks), which provides a very close approximation to the AdEx model behavior, in terms of a graded activation signal matching the actual instantaneous rate of spiking across a population of AdEx neurons.
+The basic activation dynamics of Axon are based on standard electrophysiological principles of real neurons, and in discrete spiking mode we implement exactly the AdEx (adapting exponential) model of Gerstner and colleagues [Scholarpedia article on AdEx](https://www.scholarpedia.org/article/Adaptive_exponential_integrate-and-fire_model).
+The basic `axon` package implements the rate code mode (which runs faster and allows for smaller networks), which provides a very close approximation to the AdEx model behavior, in terms of a graded activation signal matching the actual instantaneous rate of spiking across a population of AdEx neurons.
 We generally conceive of a single rate-code neuron as representing a microcolumn of roughly 100 spiking pyramidal neurons in the neocortex.
-Conversion factors from biological units from AdEx to normalized units used in Leabra are in this [google sheet](https://docs.google.com/spreadsheets/d/1jn-NcXY4-y3pOw6inFOgPYlaQodrGIjcsAWkiD9f1FQ/edit?usp=sharing).
+Conversion factors from biological units from AdEx to normalized units used in Axon are in this [google sheet](https://docs.google.com/spreadsheets/d/1jn-NcXY4-y3pOw6inFOgPYlaQodrGIjcsAWkiD9f1FQ/edit?usp=sharing).

 The excitatory synaptic input conductance (`Ge` in the code, known as *net input* in artificial neural networks) is computed as an average, not a sum, over connections, based on normalized, sigmoidaly transformed weight values, which are subject to scaling on a connection-group level to alter relative contributions.
 Automatic scaling is performed to compensate for differences in expected activity level in the different projections.
 See section on [Input Scaling](#input-scaling) for details.